learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

 >*Thank you very much for your email.*

->*Being an avid follower and user of [X Company’s] [Name of] product line/apps for [X amount of time], I am excited to talk with you about what you’re looking for in a developer and how my background in [skills, related experience, etc.] might be a fit.*
+>*Being an avid follower and user of [X Company’s] [Name of] product line/apps for [X amount of time], I am excited to talk with you about what you’re looking for in a [Name of Job Title] and how my background in [skills, related experience, etc.] might be a fit.*

 >*I can be free to speak by phone Tuesday, Wednesday or Thursday between 12pm and 4pm next week.
 You can reach me at [xxx-xxx-xxxx].
 What day and time are best for you?*